grehan-freebsd/grub2-bhyve/README.md

 The -r parameter takes a device name from the device.map file which will be used as the device for pathnames without a device specifier.
+Optionally a partition can also be specified, separated by a comma, like "hd0,msdos1".
+If a grub.cfg file is found on the specified partition it will be loaded automatically.

 The -M parameter specifies the amount of bhyve guest memory in MBytes.